-Heading to Cork and looking for something to do or a place to visit.
+Heading to Cork and looking for something to do or a place to visit nearby.
 Coast Radar is not just a list of beaches but we bring you the whole Cork coast including castles, lighthouses, piers, museums, beautiful gardens, seaside towns, National Trust and other heritage properties.

-Finding the best things to see and do on a Cork day out with your family or friends is easy – simply explore the links below, hit the jump to my location button or use the search bar to plan your next Cork activity.
+Finding the best things to see and do on a Cork day out with your family or friends is easy – simply explore the links below, to find the closest hit the jump to my location compass or use the search bar to plan where your next Cork activity could be.

 The West Cork Model Railway Village is taking you back to the 1940’s.
 You will see a miniature of the old West Cork railway line serving the towns with the handmade Read more [...]